ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/nlp-hugging-face/pytorch-nlp-hf.md

 The instructions in this learning path are for any Arm server running Ubuntu 22.04 LTS.

 Before you begin, you will need to install [PyTorch](/install-guides/pytorch) on your Arm machine.
 PyTorch is a widely used machine learning framework for Python.
-You will use PyTorch to deploy a Natural Language Processing (NLP) model on the Arm AArch64 CPU on your machine.
+You will use PyTorch to deploy a Natural Language Processing (NLP) model on your Arm machine.

 ## Overview